galenegan/galenegan.github.io/_pages/teaching.md

   ## Guest Lectures

-I taught two lectures of CEE 262H: Observational Methods in Coastal Oceanography
+I taught the following lectures for CEE 262H: Observational Methods in Coastal Oceanography

 * ADVs, OBS, LISST: Measuring turbulence and sediment in the environment